wfclark/hazard_classification/README.md

 # Description
-This is an ESRI ArcPro tool that is written in ArcPy that classifies the amount of exposure to Sea Level Rise and Hurricane Saffir-Simpson Category based Storm Surge
+ESRI ArcPro tools that are written in ArcPy that classifies the amount of exposure to Sea Level Rise and Hurricane Saffir-Simpson Category based Storm Surge.
+These tools can easily be imported into ArcMap or ArcPro using the instructions below.

 # Usage Intructions